Malawi women's national football team: 2019–present: Breakthrough Years

 In 2019, Malawi participated in its first Olympic Games qualifying tournament, defeating Mozambique 11–1 and 3–0 across the two legs to advance to the first round.
 At that year's COSAFA Women's Championship, Malawi recorded two wins out of three matches, including a notable 13–0 victory against Comoros.
 Although the team was eliminated by Kenya in the first round of Olympic qualifying, their performance demonstrated significant progress.

 In January 2020, the team's nickname was officially changed to "the Scorchers", distinguishing them from the men's team, known as "the Flames".
 Increased match experience led to improved results and a narrowing gap with top Southern African sides.
 In 2021, Malawi reached the final of the COSAFA Championship, narrowly losing to Tanzania.
 Later that year, the team participated in the 2022 WAFCON qualifiers, facing regional rivals Zambia; although Malawi was eliminated after the second-leg loss, the results reflected continued improvement.

 In September 2023, as preparation for that year's regional tournament, Malawi played two friendly matches against Seychelles, winning both 17–0, marking their largest victories to date.
 During the tournament itself, Malawi went undefeated and captured their first COSAFA Women's Championship title, significantly raising the team's profile and paving the way for more fixtures.
 While they failed to defend their title in 2024, the federation arranged additional matches, and in 2025 the team played eight international friendlies, a record for the side.
 In October 2025, Malawi achieved a historic milestone by qualifying for the Women's Africa Cup of Nations for the first time, defeating Angola over a two-leg aggregate in the final qualifying round.

+On August 9, 2026 the team were in Rabat in Morocco at the 2026 Women's Africa Cup of Nations.
+Temwa Chawinga had scored an equaliser against Ghana and Mercy Sikelo's goalkeeping was solid.
+Rose Kadzere scored Malawi's second goal which won them a place in the semi-finals.
+More historically it earned a place for the Malawian team in the FIFA Women's World Cup.
+Malawi has never competed before at that level.
+Malawi joined Algeria, Morocco and Cameroon to qualify for the World Cup in Brazil; they were the lowest ranked national team to compete at either a men's or women's World Cup at FIFA rank 153.

+The team made the final of the WAFCON competition where they were beaten by Cameroon.
+As runners up the team won $750,000.
+Their debut run was lauded.
+The First Lady, Gertrude Mutharika, hosted a luncheon at the Kamuzu Presidential Palace on 20 August 2026, where she announced that each player was to receive 5 million kwacha from the President.